TALlama/calville/characters/chava.md

 ## Recent History

 After rekindling her relationship with Dick with the aid of [a certain love potion][s01e02], she is reconsidering her decision to break it off with him.
-She cannot deny her feelings for him, but finds him frustratingly lackadaisical, and his [connections][s01e04] to various shady characters have gotten her in trouble on multiple occasions.
+She cannot deny her feelings for him, but finds him frustratingly lackadaisical, and his [connections][s01e04] to [various][s01e05] shady characters have gotten her in trouble on multiple occasions.

 Her own obsession with finding out the origin of powers gets her into trouble, as well, especially when [other people][s01e01] with powers cross her radar.
-She [suspects][s01e03] that Sam and possibly Richard know about people with powers, but does not yet know what to do about the twins.
+She [suspects][s01e03] that Sam and possibly Richard know about people with powers, and while she does not yet know what to do about the twins, she nevertheless [deals with the aftermath][s01e06] of their handiwork, and is scared that doing so will become increasingly impossible.

 ## Powers